joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/04/29/us/amazon-package-cat-utah-california.html

 **After Mulling Resignation, Spain’s Leader Says He’ll Stay On**\
-`Prime Minister Pedro Sánchez, a progressive with a reputation as a wily survivor, sought to end days of anxiety over corruption allegations against his wife that he says are a smear.`\
+`Prime Minister Pedro Sánchez, a progressive with a reputation as a wily survivor, had considered stepping down over corruption accusations against his wife that he says are a smear.`\
 https://nytimes.com/2024/04/29/world/europe/spain-pedro-sanchez.html

 **For Trump, a Long Day and a Long Week Ahead**\